tomtom-international/speedtools/README.md

 For more information, have a look at the `speedtools/src/site/apt` directory, which is the entry point for the site documentation.

+The version of the library starts at 3.0.0, because earlier releases exist, but were proprietary to TomTom only.

 There is an additional project `speedtools-examples` with real-life examples of how to use the SpeedTools library.
 Check it out.